pammacdotnet/TypstPaper/paper.typ

 #[
   #show raw: set text(rgb("#4b69c5"))
   == Introspection
   Typst's introspection system provides a suite of functions that enable dynamic interaction with a document's structure and content.
 Central to this system are functions like `counter` and `query`.
 The `counter` function allows for tracking and manipulating counts of elements such as pages, headings, figures, and equations.
 Users can access current counter values, display them in various formats, and even define custom counters for specific needs.
-For instance, one can create a custom counter to number specific elements uniquely throughout the document.
+For instance, it is possible to create a custom counter to number specific elements uniquely throughout the document.
 On the other hand, the `query` function facilitates searching the document for elements that match certain criteria, such as all headings of a specific level or elements with certain labels.
 This is particularly useful for generating dynamic content like tables of contents or table of figures, as it allows for real-time retrieval and display of relevant elements based on the document's current state.

   Complementing these are functions like `here`, `locate`, and `metadata`, which offer deeper insights into the document's structure:
   / `here`: retrieves the current location within the document, which can be used in conjunction with other functions to determine positional information.
 For example, combining `here` with `query` can yield the number of specific elements preceding the current point.